US Cash Products-Midwest diesel up on stock draw, demand

 * Gulf diesel diffs up on export demand

-HOUSTON, Oct 19 Midwest distillate differentials climbed on Wednesday after inventory data showed a large draw in regional stocks last week as the autumn crop harvest gained strength.
+HOUSTON, Oct 19 Midwest distillate differentials climbed on Wednesday after the U.S. Energy Information Administration's inventory data release showed a large draw in regional stocks last week as the autumn crop harvest gained strength.

 "The bean harvest is pretty much over and the corn harvest is in full swing and will be over within a week," a Midwest trader said.
 Heavy use of farm equipment during harvest spurs a seasonal increase in fuel demand.

-Cycle 3 Chicago ultra-low sulfur diesel on Wednesday rose a cent a gallon to a bid even to the November heating oil futures contract, while offers were seen half a cent per gallon over the screen.
+Cycle 3 Chicago ultra-low sulfur diesel on Wednesday rose 0.75 cent a gallon to a 0.25 cent bid under the November heating oil futures contract, while offers were seen a quarter cent over the screen.

 Group Three ULSD rose a half cent per gallon to 4.50 cents over futures, traders said.

-The U.S. Energy Information Administration said Midwest distillate stocks fell by 868,000 barrels last week, the smallest draw among markets east of the Rockies.
+The EIA said Midwest distillate stocks fell by 868,000 barrels last week, the smallest draw among markets east of the Rockies.
 [EIA/S]

-Gulf Coast ULSD differentials also showed gains on Wednesday, climbing half a cent per gallon to trade 0.40 cent under the the November NYMEX heating oil screen on export demand as traders focused on a new five-day lifting cycle on the Colonial Pipeline, traders said.
+Gulf Coast ULSD differentials also showed gains on Wednesday, climbing 0.75 cent per gallon to be even with the November NYMEX heating oil screen on export demand as traders focused on a new five-day lifting cycle on the Colonial Pipeline, traders said.

-Gulf Coast M3 gasoline differentials showed a late-day surge of 4.00 cents per gallon to end the day at a 0.75-cent premium over November NYMEX RBOB futures as its latest lifting cycle scheduled to move on the Colonial, traders said.
-Space is limited on the pipeline because of allocations.
+Gulf Coast M3 gasoline differentials gained half a cent per gallon to nearly 3.50 cents under November NYMEX RBOB futures as its latest lifting cycle scheduled to move on the Colonial, traders said.

-Trade was quiet on Wednesday in the New York Harbor with RBOB and ULSD and heating oil talked modestly weaker with no deals seen done.
+Trade was quiet on Wednesday in the New York Harbor with RBOB and ULSD talked modestly weaker with no deals seen done.

 The EIA said overall U.S. refined products stocks fell significantly last week as crude oil imports slipped and overall refinery utilization dropped by 1.1 percentage points to 83.1 percent.